neurogeom/CAR/docs/1-CAR-Server.md

 superuser:v3.0 /bin/bash
 ```

-The `application.yaml` part is as follows: 114.117.165.134 is replaced with the your linux server IP, savePathForPredict can be customized according to your requirements.
+The `application.yaml` section is as follows: 114.117.165.134 is replaced with the your linux server IP, savePathForPredict can be customized according to your requirements.
 As for the username and password parts, you can use any user and password in the dbms.

 ```yaml